ImSpxrsh/StockFinder/README.md

 *Make it so you can type company name instead of stock symbol *Support For Linux (IE: Unbuntu,Kali)
 *Add in support for the Polygon.io API

+** Comment **
+Share this project to others as I spent way to much time on it I had to rewrite the code 3 times
+Had to test multiple API's
+and ran into other problems along the way